reahl/reahl/reahl-doc/doc/tutorial/gettingstarted-develop.rst

 .. literalinclude:: ../../reahl/doc/examples/tutorial/hello/hello.py

-This simple application only consists of a :class:`~reahl.web.fw.UserInterface`, which contains a single :class:`~reahl.web.fw.View`, defined on its ``/`` URL.
+This simple application consists of only one :class:`~reahl.web.fw.UserInterface`, which contains a single :class:`~reahl.web.fw.View`, defined on its ``/`` URL.
 The contents of the :class:`~reahl.web.fw.UserInterface` are defined in its